Weak separation in mixture models and implications for principal stratification: Application to principal stratification

-In practice, there is often noncompliance with treatment assignment~\citep{angrist1996identification}.
+The main complication is that only 55\% of those individuals assigned to treatment actually enrolled in the program.
 Let $D_i$ be an indicator for whether individual $i$ receives the treatment, with corresponding compliance $D_i(0)$ and $D_i(1)$ for control and treatment respectively.
-For simplicity, we assume that only individuals assigned to treatment can receive the active intervention (i.e., there is one-sided noncompliance), which is the case in the JOBS II evaluation.
+For simplicity, we assume that only individuals assigned to treatment can receive the active intervention (\textit{i.e.}, there is one-sided noncompliance), which is the case in the JOBS II evaluation.
 Formally, $D_i(0) = 0$ for all $i$.
 This gives two subgroups of interest: Never Takers, $D_i(1) = 0$, and Compliers, $D_i(1) = 1$.
 Following~\citet{angrist1996identification} and~\citet{Frangakis:2002wp}, we refer to these subgroups interchangeably as \textit{compliance types} or \textit{principal strata}, $U_i \in \{\text{c}, \text{n}\}$, with ``c'' denoting Compliers and ``n'' denoting Never Takers.
-The estimands of interest are the ITT effects for Compliers and Never Takers:

-in which $\mu_{c1},\mu_{c0},\mu_{n1},$ and $\mu_{n0}$ represent the outcome means for Complier assigned to treatment, Compliers assigned to control, Never Takers assigned to treatment, and Never Takers assigned to control, respectively.
+Table~\ref{tbl:jobs_obs_means} shows the relationship between observed groups and principal strata.